analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   existing users are not engaging deeply and coming back to the product
 -   new user growth is hiding existing user churn
 -   satisfaction decays quickly as users use the product
--   growth is highly dependent on one channel (resulting in channel risk)
+-   growth is highly dependent on one channel (resulting in single channel risk)
--   deep discounting or free trials not optimized for LTV to CAC
+-   deep discounting or free trials not optimized for LTV to CAC and boosting active user growth
 -   easily copied marketing tactics on primary channel(s)

 ------------------------------------------------------------------------